-Trojan.TrickBot uses several methods of propagation including exploit kits, email, using infected attachments, as well as embedded URLs, and the Microsoft Windows vulnerability EternalBlue.
-Trojan.TrickBot is also seen as a secondary infection done by Trojan.Emotet.
+Other methods of propagation include infected attachments and embedded URLs.
+Trojan.TrickBot is also seen as a secondary infection dropped by Trojan.Emotet.

-Due to the way Emotet uses the EeternalBlue vulnerability to spread through a company’s network, any infected machine on the network will re-infect machines that have been previously cleaned when they rejoin the network.
+Due to the way Trickbot uses the EternalBlue vulnerability to spread through a company’s network, any infected machine on the network will re-infect machines that have been previously cleaned when they rejoin the network.
 Therefore, IT teams need to isolate, patch, and remediate each infected system one-by-one.
 This can be a long and painstaking process.

-Malwarebytes protects users from Trojan.TrickBot by using real-time protection.
+Malwarebytes can also protect users from Trojan.TrickBot with our real-time protection.